-- 89.(1) Every air operator flying within Barbados shall have adequate insurance for their aviation-specific liability in respect of passengers, baggage, cargo and third parties. - (2) The insured risks include - (a) acts of war, terrorism, hijacking or acts of sabotage; - (b) unlawful seizure of aircraft and civil commotion; and

-(c) damage to the hull.
+- 84.(1) Every air operator flying within Barbados shall have adequate insurance for their aviation-specific liability in respect of passengers, baggage, cargo and third parties. - (2) The insured risks include - (a) acts of war, terrorism, hijacking or acts of sabotage; - (b) unlawful seizure of aircraft and civil commotion; and - (c) damage to the hull. - (3) Section 85 applies to each air operator with such modifications and adaptations as may be necessary.